triggers/wakame-bootstrap/README.md

 And get a feel for how it is split up into separate steps and what the dependencies are between the steps.
-Pick a step of interest and use search in your editor to find that second of the code, which by itself should be short and easy to read.
+Pick a step of interest and use search in your editor to find that section of the code, which by itself should be short and easy to read.